 Now that we have defined a standard for length, let us use this standard to discuss the structure and size scales of the universe.
 Because of the extraordinary range of size scales in the universe, we shall round off any values to the nearest power of ten.
 Such a value is called an order of magnitude.
 For example, any number between 0.3 and 3 has an order of magnitude of 1 because it is within a factor of 3 of 1; any number greater than 3 and equal to or less than 30 has an order of magnitude of 10.
-You determine the order of magnitude of any quantity by writing it in scientific notation and rounding the coefficient in front of the power of ten to 1 if it is equal to or less than 3 or to 10 if it is greater than 3.
-For example, 3 minutes is 180 s, which can be written as $1.8 \times 10^2$ s.
-The coefficient, 1.8, rounds to 1, and so the order of magnitude is $1 \times 10^2$ s = $10^2$ s.
-The quantity 680, to take another example, can be written as $6.8 \times 10^2$ ; the coefficient 6.8 rounds to 10, and so the order of magnitude is $10 \times 10^2 = 10^3$ .
-And Earth's circumference is 40,000,000 m, which can be written as $4 \times 10^7$ m; the order of magnitude of this number is 10 m.
-You may think that using order-ofmagnitude approximations is not very scientific because of the lack of accuracy, but the ability to work effectively with orders of magnitude is a key skill not just in science but also in any other quantitative field of endeavor.
+You determine the order of magnitude of any quantity by writing it in scientific notation and rounding the coefficient in front of the power of ten to 1 if it is equal to or less than 3 or to 10 if it is greater than 3.[†] For example, 3 minutes is 180 s, which can be written as 1.8×10^2 s.
+The coefficient, 1.8, rounds to 1, and so the order of magnitude is 1×10^2 s = 10^2 s.
+The quantity 680, to take another example, can be written as 6.8×10^2 ; the coefficient 6.8 rounds to 10, and so the order of magnitude is $10 \times 10^2 = 10^3$.
+And Earth's circumference is 40,000,000 m, which can be written as 4×10^7 m; the order of magnitude of this number is 108 m.
+You may think that using order-of-magnitude approximations is not very scientific because of the lack of accuracy, but the ability to work effectively with orders of magnitude is a key skill not just in science but also in any other quantitative field of endeavor.

 All ordinary matter in the universe is made up of basic building blocks called atoms (Figure 1.8).
 Nearly all the matter in an atom is contained in a dense central nucleus, which consists of protons and neutrons, two types of subatomic particles.
 A tenuous cloud of electrons, a third type of subatomic particle, surrounds this nucleus.
-Atoms are spherical and have a diameter of about $10^{-10}$ m.
-Atomic nuclei are also spherical, with a diameter of about $10^{-15}$ m, making atoms mostly empty space.
+To an approximation, atoms are spherical and have a diameter of about 10^{-10} m.
+Spherical atomic nuclei have a diameter of about 10^{-15} m, making atoms mostly empty space.
 Atoms attract one another when they are a small distance apart but resist being squeezed into one another.
-The arrangement of atoms in a material determines the properties of the material.
+The arrangement of atoms in a material helps determine the properties of the material.